scottmcallister/balance-sheets/README.md

 # balance-sheets

-An experiment with functional programming
+An app for creating and comparing budgets